 This sweet corn pudding recipe is a family-favorite side dish that is perfect for the holidays, Sunday dinners or any potluck you may attend.
+Made with corn, eggs, cream, and some bacon, it’s baked to golden perfection.
+Its rich, custard-like texture and irresistible flavor make it a crowd-pleaser every time.

 With the holidays upon us, we all know side dishes are some of the most important parts of the meal - from savory sweet potato casserole to shaved Brussels sprouts with bacon to crispy roasted potatoes.

-But if you ask me what my favorite side dish is, it is hard to top this sweet corn pudding.
+But if you ask me what my favorite side dish is, it is hard to top this corn pudding.
 If you've never had it, you are really missing out.
 It is a custard-like casserole with fresh corn throughout, giving it a hint of sweetness.
 It complements an herb roasted turkey perfectly.

 Maybe it is just being from the South where you'll find a ton of variations on this classic, but in my mind there isn't much better.